 The district recognizes that nutrition education is fundamental to promoting lifelong healthful eating habits.
+The entire school environment, not just the classroom, shall be aligned with healthy goals to positively influence a student's understanding, beliefs, and habits as they relate to good nutrition and regular physical activity.
 All students in prekindergarten through grade 12 shall receive standards-based nutrition education and health education, including age-appropriate nutrition instruction.
+Nutrition education will incorporate lessons helping children acquire skills for reading food labels and menu planning.
 Nutrition education will teach the skills students need to adopt healthy eating behaviors throughout their life-cycle, as referenced in Administrative Policy 7.06.